scottgallant/docs.balsamiq.com/content/confluence/admin-guide-cloud.md

 weight: 20
 ---

-The Confluence Cloud Admin Guide contains installation, registration, updating and uninstalling instructions for [Mockups for Confluence](https://marketplace.atlassian.com/plugins/com.balsamiq.confluence.plugins.mockups/cloud/overview) **when hosted on Atlassian Cloud**.
+The Confluence Cloud Admin Guide contains installation, registration, updating, and uninstalling instructions for [Mockups for Confluence](https://marketplace.atlassian.com/plugins/com.balsamiq.confluence.plugins.mockups/cloud/overview) **when hosted on Atlassian Cloud**.

 {{% alert info %}}**Using Confluence Server?** If you are hosting Confluence behind the firewall, please see [this article](/confluence/admin-guide/) instead.{{% /alert %}}